 As an adult, remember that if you’re a believer in Christ Jesus, he’s lavished grace on you.
 Grace you haven’t earned … or deserved.
 Just as you’ve received that grace, it’s time to show others grace, as well.
 Even when they don’t earn or seem to deserve it.

 Even if someone else treats you poorly, you don’t have to mirror their behavior or words.
 Be the bigger person and don’t fuel the fires of a feud.

 Also be sure to keep in mind that kindness goes a long way.
 The Bible is spot on with the advice that a gentle answer turns away wrath (Proverbs 15:1).

-If, despite all your best intentions and efforts, things still get ugly, just leave.
+If, despite all your best intentions and efforts, things get ugly, it may be time to leave.
 Either leave the room, or, if necessary, leave the gathering.
-It’s better to go before you say or do something you’ll regret later.

 If you just can’t do it …

-However you decide to deal with the situation, remember that this time of the year may not be the most wonderful … but it doesn’t have to be the worst, either.
+However you decide to deal with the situation, remember that this time of the year may not feel like it’s the most wonderful … but it doesn’t have to feel like the worst, either.

-Once you survive the gathering, breathe a sigh of relief … it’s over!
-Hopefully you can celebrate surviving your difficult relationships this holiday season without too much trouble or stress.
+Once you survive the gathering you’re concerned about, breathe a sigh of relief.
+Hopefully it was much better than you anticipated and you can celebrate surviving your difficult relationships this holiday season without too much trouble or stress.

 If you’ve navigated difficult relationships during the holidays before, what’s worked well for you?
 What’s been disastrous?

 Disclosure: Links in this post may be affiliate links.
 This means that, at no added cost to you, I may make a commission on products purchased through these links.
 Thank you for supporting this website!